freshy969/tchat/README.md

 There are many next steps for this app to go through.
 Here are a few.

+####Core Features

+1. Allow users to block other users.
+2. Users will have an internal score and ranking based around some basic data (ratio of messages sent to received, block rate compared to others, )
+3. Users will have an add user feature if their score is good enough that allows them to add new users through a temporary one sign up code they can send to a friend.
+Sign up will now mandatae one of these codes to get on.

+####General

+1. Refactoring of the styling.
+Come up with a new color scheme and layout that isn't modeled so closely off of another site.
-1. Enhance the messaging experience by adding notifications, having timestamps within the messagethread show page, being more clear about read and unread message threads, etc.
+2. Enhance the messaging experience by adding notifications, having timestamps within the messagethread show page, being more clear about read and unread message threads, etc.
-2. Set up messaging to use WebSockets so that the experience is much more real time.
+3. Set up messaging to use WebSockets so that the experience is much more real time.
-3. Implement more robust error handling and notification throughout the applicaiton.
+4. Implement more robust error handling and notification throughout the applicaiton.
-4. General speed improvements throughout the project in an attempt to limit the amount of superfluous calls being made.
+5. General speed improvements throughout the project.
-5.
+6.